joejoeGit/serfnet_build_win_10_on_ubuntu_14.04/README.md

 SocialSend: <--- Keep it I dont want it!

-Many thanks for Fellowserf, Chaoabunga, Suprnurd, Hashunlimited and the CHC Community
+Many thanks to the CHC Community